Giles Coren

 Giles Robin Patrick Coren (born 29 July 1969) is a British columnist, food writer and television presenter.
 He has been a restaurant critic for The Times newspaper since 2002, and was named Food and Drink Writer of the Year at the British Press Awards in 2005.

-Coren has been involved in a number of controversies, including breaching a privacy injunction and expressing pleasure at the death of another writer.

 Early life

-Coren was born in Paddington, London, the only son of Anne (née Kasriel) and English journalist and humourist Alan Coren.
+Coren was born in Paddington, London, the only son of English journalist and humourist Alan Coren and Anne (née Kasriel).
 His parents were both raised in Orthodox Jewish households, but his own upbringing was more liberal.
-He is the elder brother of journalist Victoria Coren Mitchell and is also related to journalist Michael Coren.
+He is the elder brother of journalist and TV presenter Victoria Coren Mitchell and is also related to journalist Michael Coren.

 Education

 Coren was educated at The Hall School, an independent boys' junior school in Hampstead, London, and at Westminster School, an independent boys' senior school in Central London, followed by Keble College at the University of Oxford, where he was awarded a first-class degree in English.